sheqi/GAN_Review/README.md

 # GAN_Review
 A Survey and Taxonomy of the Recent GANs Development.
-Please refer to the details in recent review paper [“Generative Adversarial Networks: A Survey and Taxonomy” Wang, Zhengwei and She, Qi and Ward, Tomas E.](https://arxiv.org/pdf/1906.01529.pdf)
+Please refer to the details in recent review paper [“Generative Adversarial Networks: A Survey and Taxonomy” Wang, Zhengwei and She, Qi and Ward, Tomas E.](https://arxiv.org/pdf/1906.01529.pdf).
+We also provide a list of papers related to GANs on computer vision here: https://cutt.ly/GAN-CV-paper.

 If you find this useful in your research, please consider citing: